 - Debrief afterward.
 Take the time to discuss (with your outsourcer!) what went wrong and why, the impact, and the solution.
 Identify opportunities for future process improvements.

-Maybe you only hired your IT outsourcing provider to perform a single, focused service.
+Maybe you only hired your outsourcing provider to perform a single, focused service.
 So you elect to share only what you think they need to know to perform the limited-scope work.
 After all, isn’t it a waste of time to do otherwise?

 - Misalignment of vision.
 If they don’t clearly understand where you are and where you want to go, they may head a different direction entirely.